developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

 ## Overview
 This section discusses the operations available for an administrator, providing a centralized view for device tracking when locating misplaced devices.

-As part of Zebra’s DNA Visibility Console, there are multiple apps available.
+As part of Zebra’s DNA Visibility Console, the server consists of multiple solution offerings.
 At the login screen, select “Device Tracker”, then sign in.
-To navigate to other apps, click on the app menu icon at the top to the right of the "Device Tracker" title and select the desired app.
+To navigate to other solutions, click on the app menu icon at the top to the right of the "Device Tracker" title and select the desired app solution.

 ## Using the Web Console